ASTM F2311-08

 SCOPE

-1.3 Substitutes for skin grafts are classified by clinical utility only; the classification is independent of the technology used to make a skin substitute, its components, or whether the sources of components include human or animal tissue or other biological or non-biological materials.
+1.2 This guide provides a classification method for skin substitutes by comparing their clinical uses with those of conventional tissue grafts.
+However, skin substitutes may also have equivalent, superior, or inferior clinical properties in comparison to conventional tissue grafts.
+Clinical classification is independent of the materials and technology used to make a skin substitute, or whether its components include human or animal tissue or other biological or non-biological materials.

 General Information